-- (4) Any employee working out-of-class in accordance with this Out of Class section for six (6) months or more shall at the time of any promotion receive the nearest higher grade/step placement in new range above the out-of-class payment. - c.
+- (2) Placement of such written consent in the employee's personnel file at their request; - (3) The employee whose name appears on a Court eligibility list for appointment shall be given due consideration for promotions when such opportunities occur in the Court; - (4) Any employee working out-of-class in accordance with this Out of Class section for six (6) months or more shall at the time of any promotion receive the nearest higher grade/step placement in new range above the out-of-class payment. - c.
 Employees under filling positions are exempt from this Out of Class section when performing duties in the lower class. - d.
-Employees performing the duties in an entry or traince level class within a classification series which has been established to permit advancement to the journey level.
+Employees performing the duties in an entry or trainee level class within a classification series which has been established to permit advancement to the journey level.
 Once the employees are qualified they are exempt from this Out of Class section. - e.
 An employee who is performing higher level duties in an under filled capacity while acquiring the required qualifications and training for promotion to the higher level class is exempt from this Out of Class section. - f.
 An employee seeking a classification review shall refer to the Pay Setting Procedures article.